General Surgery Residency Program

 The Learning Environment

 The atmosphere of the department is one of dedication to the residents' education.
-There are 41 full time faculty members in cardiothoracic, colorectal, general, vascular, oncologic, pediatric, plastic, trauma, urologic, surgical rehabilitaion, and surgical research.
+There are 68 full time faculty members in cardiothoracic, general, plastic and reconstructive, vascular, oncology, trauma and critical care, and surgical rehabilitation.
 Other subspecialty surgical services are staffed by clinical faculty who participate in the educational programs.
 In general surgery, the residents are assigned to one of these teams with four to five faculty members on each team.
 These teams hold preoperative and postoperative clinic hours together, operate together at scheduled times, and thereby assure the residents continuity of care.
 On the other services, the residents work closely with the faculty attendings on a daily basis, involving themselves in all aspects of the patients' care.

 Broad Exposure

-Because there are only two fellowship programs in the department (Vascular and Trauma/Critical Care) and a urology residency, the general surgical resident truly has a broad exposure to general surgery, cardiothoracic and vascular surgery, pediatric surgery, and the subspecialties.
-Particularly in the area of trauma, the general surgical residents will have in-depth involvement in the care of patients with injuries involving neurosurgical, orthopedic, and plastic reconstructive aspects of surgery.
+Because there are limited fellowship programs, the general surgery resident truly has a broad exposure to general surgery, cardiothoracic and vascular surgery, pediatric surgery, and the subspecialties.

 Evaluations

-Residents are evaluated on a regular basis at the conclusion of each rotation.
-Semiannual feedback is provided by the program director and the department chairman.
-Each resident has a faculty advisor who serves as his/her “ombudsman,” meeting with the resident regularly and encouraging him/her to identify problem areas that the advisor can help resolve early in their evolution.
-Chief residents attend and contribute to faculty meetings, and senior residents are included on departmental retreats where they are encouraged to suggest opportunities for improvement in the residency.
+Residents are evaluated on a regular basis at the conclusion of each rotation utilizing MedHub.
+Semiannual feedback is provided by the program director.
+Each resident has a faculty advisor who serves as his or her "ombudsman," meeting with the resident regularly and encouraging him or her to identify problem areas that the advisor can help resolve early in their evolution.
+Chief residents attend and contribute to faculty meetings, and residents are included on departmental retreats where they are encouraged to suggest opportunities for improvement in the residency.
 The program director meets monthly with all of the residents to discuss problems or opportunities for improvement in the program.
 Residents are asked to evaluate faculty and service at the end of each rotation as well as yearly program evaluations.

 The University of Tennessee Graduate School of Medicine